 - Temporarily remove a portion or all of its fleet from circulation during this emergency if they deem such action as necessary.

 All the shared e-scooter service providers provide options to support compliance with the helmet law.
 The majority will be providing free helmets that are shipped directly to the user's home when requested through the app.
 Others will provide public helmet giveaways associated with in-person training (when that becomes an option, depending on COVID-19 protocols).
 These programs significantly reduce the cost barrier of helmets for riders and support helmet law compliance and safety.

 As the City evaluated the safety impact of shared bikes and e-scooters in other jurisdictions and engaged stakeholders, we considered how to design this service to best comply with the helmet law and keep riders safe.
 Users are expected to follow bylaws and the rules of the road to keep themselves and others safe.

-Although requiring shared helmets weas initially considered, we didn't pursue this option for two reasons: safety and hygiene.
+Although requiring shared helmets was initially considered, this option was not pursued for two reasons: safety and hygiene.

 The protective ability of helmets is significantly reduced after a primary impact.
 It would be very challenging to continuously test and guarantee the safety benefits of a helmet fleet that could climb to multiple hundreds of vehicles.
 From a safety perspective, there would be no guarantee that a previous rider hadn't damaged the helmet to remove all potential safety benefits.

 Likely due to hygeine concerns, Staff have not found a measurable difference in terms of helmet use per rider when comparing systems that offer helmets versus jurisdictions that don't offer helmets and expect riders to bring a helmet with them.
 This information was gathered before the COVID-19 pandemic.
 The COVID-19 pandemic has brought renewed concern over the public health implications of sharing helmets and other garments.

 E-scooters as defined by the Province here, can go everywhere bikes and e-bikes can go in Kelowna including streets, bikes lanes and shared pathways.
 E-scooters are banned from sidewalks as well as Highway 97 and 33 in areas where adjacent bicycle facilities are not present.